Codex + Claude Workflows / Foundation

 02

-Use "Plan" to locate the part of the codex + claude workflows workflow the video is demonstrating.
+Use "Route tool" to locate the part of the coding-agent workflow mechanism the video is demonstrating.
 Ask what changes in your real setup if this claim is true.
 Anchor it to 5:48, where the video says: “your daily life, you've kind of set a series of like workflows and skills and automations.
 Well, instead of having these just like hidden away in some markdown file that you would occasionally use Obsidian to bring up,...”

 03